-The end of the perioperative phase occurs when the residual limb wounds are free of infection, closed, sutures removed, and you have been medically cleared for pre-prosthetic training.
-Other requirements are that you have maximized independence in self-care and daily activities using one-handed strategies and adaptive equipment.
+The end of the perioperative phase occurs when the residual limb incision is closed, free of infection, closed, sutures removed, and you have been medically cleared for pre-prosthetic training.
+In this time, you will have worked to maximize your independence in self-care and daily activities using adaptive equipment as needed and alternate strategies.
 This phase typically lasts from about five to 14 days.
 You will likely stay in the hospital during this time.